3 Strategies that Differentiate your Business from the Competition

 How you differentiate your business in a crowded market will make a huge impact on your success or failure.
 Differentiation is the foundation of every business strategy and the determinant of business success.

-Your business is successful only when you are delivering better value (not quality) than your competitor.
-So, being aware of what your competition is doing, and how they are doing them is useful for your own differentiation strategy.
-As in the military, you cannot successfully implement a business strategy independent of your enemy (your competition).
-Understanding what your competitor does, and why people buy from them will give you a clear understanding of how you can differentiate your business.
+Your business is successful only when you are delivering better value than your competitor.
+So, being aware of what your competition is doing, and how they are doing them is useful for your differentiation strategy.
+As in the military, your strategy implementation cannot be complete without considering what your opponent is doing.
+Therefore, understanding why people buy from your competitors will help your positioning in the marketplace.

-How to differentiate your business from your competitors and gain competitive advantage
+How to differentiate your business from competitors and gain a competitive advantage

-When you differentiate, be crystal clear about what you do or say to cut through the noise, so you’d be heard.
-Below are the three fundamental strategies to differentiate your business.
+Being clear about what you do or say is important in positioning your business positively in the minds of your prospective customers.
+Below are the three fundamental strategies you can adopt to differentiate your business.

 1. Define your competitive advantage

 In business, differentiation is the highest competitive advantage you can build on.
-So, your competitive advantage can be anything that you do or say that makes people see you as different from others.
-You do not need to somersault from a 10-story building to be seen as such, though.
+So, your competitive advantage can be anything that you do or say that makes people see you differently from others.
+You do not need to jump from a 10-story building to be seen as such, though.
 In fact, it could be anything as little as being honest; your everyday behaviour, attitude, or way of doing business that sets you apart.
-For a business like Apple, it is the simplicity of the use of their devices that differentiates it in the market.
+For a business like Apple, it is the simplicity of use of their devices that differentiate it in the market.

-In consideration of what sets you and your business apart, think of something you can do or create that could potentially give more value, more respect, and more meaning to your customer.
-In my executive coaching and strategic advisory business, I help top producers – senior corporate executives and experienced entrepreneurs to gain clarity, confidence, and capability.
-Each of the 3Cs is crucial for helping them to execute their actions with discipline and achieve the biggest goals.
-That’s the type of competitiveness I bring into the marketplace.
-Now, how can you describe your competitive advantage in terms of your product or service?
+In differentiating, think of something you can do or create that could potentially add more value, more respect, and more meaning to your customer.
+In my executive coaching and strategic advisory business, I work with top producing entrepreneurs and CEOs to achieve 3 Cs: Clarity, Confidence, and Capability.
+Each of the 3Cs is crucial for my clients to execute actions with discipline and achieve their biggest goals.
+That’s the type of value I bring into the marketplace.
+Now, how can you describe your value proposition in terms of your product or service?

-Achieving business excellence takes a consistent effort because you do not achieve it once and own it forever.
-To create business excellence, three things are required.
-First, you must focus on what it is that you do, that makes a difference.
-Then, you discipline yourself to commit your time, effort, and resources towards achieving it.
-Finally, you take a consistent action to ensure that you are on top of your game.
+Achieving business excellence takes consistent effort because you do not achieve it once and own it forever.
+To create business excellence requires three factors.
+First, you must focus on what you do that makes a difference.
+Then, you must discipline yourself to commit your time, effort, and resources towards achieving it.
+Finally, you must take a consistent action in ensuring that you are on top of your game.

 3. Define your Unique Selling Proposition (USP)